QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 #### Arrays

-Arrays are list of hard-coded values such as a list of countries.
+Arrays are lists of hard-coded values such as a list of countries.
 Go to Resources Manager > Arrays, and create a new one.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>